modyo/modyo-docs/docs/en/dynamic/experiences/README.md

 # Dynamic Experiences

-The Modyo Dynamic Micro Frontends catalog contains a set of complete financial experiences integrated with a reference API.
+The Dynamic Framework Micro Frontends catalog contains a set of complete financial experiences integrated with a reference API.
 Dynamic's Micro Frontends will be developed with the following groups of experiences in mind:

 - Personal Banking
 - Business Banking